ManiMatter/decluttarr/README.md

 - Steers whether downloads that failed importing since they are not a format upgrade are removed from the queue
 - This occurs when a better version is already present
 - These downloads are added to the blocklist
+- If the setting IGNORE_PRIVATE_TRACKERS is true, and the affected torrent is a private tracker, the queue item will still be removed, but the torrent files will be kept
 - Type: Boolean
 - Permissible Values: True, False
 - Is Mandatory: No (Defaults to False)